Buckinghamshire New University: Reputation and rankings

 In November 2013 it was ranked 12th in the UK by the Huffington Post in a list of creative universities.

 It was also included in a list of the top 14 creative universities in the UK by The Daily Telegraph in December 2013.
-Domestically, the university is ranked 77th out of 121 universities for 2022 (Guardian) and 39 out of 105 universities in England for teaching quality (Times / Sunday Times).
+Domestically, the university is ranked 70th out of 121 universities for 2023 (Guardian) and 39 out of 105 universities in England for teaching quality (Times / Sunday Times).

 Research standing

 For the most recent 2014 Research Excellence Framework (REF), the grading "internationally excellent" or "world leading" was for some submissions in the areas Allied Health Professions, Business and Management Studies, Sport and Exercise Sciences, Art and Design.

 Specialist courses

 The university runs several specialist courses.

 The Air Transport with Commercial Pilot Training is a course offering students the opportunity to study for a professional pilot's licence whilst undertaking university studies in areas such as globalisation of the air transport industry and health safety and security for airlines and airports.
 Many former students (including Virgin Atlantic deputy chief pilot David Brooks) have gone on to attain jobs as pilots in flying schools, charter companies and airlines around the world including Susi Air, Cathay Pacific, Qatar, BMI and Ryanair.

 Although the Air Transport with Commercial Pilot Training course aims to provide guidance and support to students with the aim of becoming commercial pilots, many students are inspired by various modules of the course and pursue careers in other areas within the air transport industry.
 In 2009 graduate Antony Coe set up his own business DexFix computer repairs.
 Following this and in conjunction with his studies in Health safety and security for airlines and airports Coe now provides contract services to the counter terrorism task forces worldwide.

+In 2023, the university established a new Centre for Intelligence, Security and Resilience and expanded its offerings for students at the start of their careers as well as middle managers looking to apply analysis and information leadership to emerging challenges where intelligence, security and resilience coincide.
+Key staff in this endeavour include Fiona Galbraith, Mike Croll, Beverley Griffiths, Joel Weaver, Rania Khbais and Shelley Jones.

 The university offers several other courses such as Music Management and Film and Television Production.
 The university also offers a course in Animation and Visual Effects, launched in September 2013.

 Bucks New University, in partnership with the UK's largest non-metropolitan Police service Thames Valley Police, offers a Degree Apprenticeship for new Police entrants.